davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/proverbs/chapters/proverbs-9/verses/proverbs-9-16/proverbs-9-16-niv.md

 title: "Proverbs 9:16 NIV"
 ➡️: "Proverbs 9:17 NIV"
 ⬅️: "Proverbs 9:15 NIV"
-attribution: "Proverbs 9:16 NIV"
 New International Version of: "Proverbs 9:16"
-quote: "“Let all who are simple come to my house!”
+verse: "“Let all who are simple come to my house!”
 To those who have no sense she says,"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---